Canadian Cardiovascular Society

 Annual Meeting Chair: Atul Verma

-The term of appointment is four years: one year as incoming (Vice) Chair, two years as Chair, and one year as Past Chair.
+The term of appointment is 4 years: 1 year as incoming (vice) chair, 2 years as chair and 1 year as past chair.

-- Be an enthusiastic, results motivated cardiovascular medical practitioner, scientist and educator, or an established scientist with strong ties to the medical community, who is committed to developing and delivering excellent events and programming at the Canadian Cardiovascular Congress; and
+• Be an enthusiastic, results motivated cardiovascular medical practitioner, scientist and educator, or an established scientist with strong ties to the medical community, who is committed to developing and delivering excellent programming at the Canadian Cardiovascular Congress;

 For more information, please contact Gillian Bentley, Scientific Program Manager, Congress, at congress@ccs.ca.